-- Carefully place the spare wheel onto spare wheel carrier a.
+- Carefully place the spare wheel onto spare wheel carrier (2).
 The spare wheel is heavy.
 When you place the spare wheel onto spare wheel carrier, the center of gravity changes due to the weight of the wheel.
-The spare wheel may slip down or tip over. - Slide the pump lever for the jack into sleeve on spare wheel carrier 4.
+The spare wheel may slip down or tip over. - Slide the pump lever for the jack into sleeve on spare wheel carrier (4).

-234 Wheels and tires
+242 Wheels and tires

-- Raise spare wheel carrier (a) with the pump lever and attach right-hand retaining hook (a).

-- Slightly raise spare wheel carrier and attach left-hand retaining hook 1.

-- Pull the pump lever out of the sleeve.

-- Tighten nuts 2.

-- Put wing nuts 3 in place and tighten them.
+- Raise spare wheel carrier 3 with the pump lever and attach right-hand retaining hook 1. - Slightly raise spare wheel carrier and attach left-hand retaining hook 1. - Pull the pump lever out of the sleeve. - Tighten nuts 2. - Put wing nuts (3) in place and tighten them.